gangelop/lathan.github.io/cv.md

 **PERIOD:** November 2011 - April 2013 and February 2014 - January 2015 *(2 yrs 6 mos)*

 ### Responsibilities
-I worked for a series of video hosting and video on demand websites as a system administrator.
+I worked for a series of video on demand websites as a system administrator.
 My day to day responsibilities revolved around Linux system administration.

-The following were my main responsibilities:
+My main responsibilities were:
-* Maintenance of an infrastructure of 150 bare-metal servers running CentOS and Ubuntu.
+* Maintenance of 150 bare-metal Linux servers.
 * Provisioning new and decommissioning old production systems.
-* Creating new accounts and development environments for newly hired programmers.
+* Setting up development environments for newly hired developers.
 * Provisioning and maintaining internal services for developers (e.g. internally-hosted GitLab).
 * Participating in an on-call rotation responding to monitoring alerts for production systems.